RapidDab/RapidDab.github.io/index.md

     ```
 * Lab 10

-    Lab 10 part-2 is another one of my favorite labs because its the first time I implemented nested for loops and 2-D vectors indexing.
-It helped me to think three dimentially and figure out how to loop through the inside(**ca_coutie**) and outside vectors(**ca_countie**).
-It was also interesting that I had to use the two different formats for for loops for the function.**CountryIndex**.
+    Lab 10, part 2, is another one of my favorite labs because it's the first time I implemented nested for loops and 2-D vector indexing.
+It helped me to think three-dimensionally and figure out how to loop through the inside (**ca_countie**) and outside vectors (**ca_countie**).
+It was also interesting that I had to use the two different formats for for loops for the function **CountryIndex**.

     **The code**
     ```c++